 The Student Loans Company regularly reviews the possible implications of Brexit on students from the EU.
 For more information visit the Student Loans Company website.

-Independent advice has also been offered by Universities UK, which can be found here:
+Independent advice has also been offered by Universities UK, which can be found by visiting their website.

 Applying to Student Finance England

 To apply for a tuition fee loan, EU students currently need to complete a paper application.
 For further advice and to request an EU bursary form to have an assessment of your household income, contact the EU customer services team at Student Finance England:

 Opening hours: Monday to Friday, 10.00am to 4.00pm